Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 In her role as Nissan Electric Vehicle Ambassador, Robbie said, “Our lives are literally turning electric, but the sad fact is that so many people around the world still don’t have access to a reliable source of electricity at all.”

-Some months later, a 2018 Daily Mail report cited a publicist saying that Robbie would be paid around USD 1 million over a period of two years as part of her ambassadorship.
+Some months later, a 2018 Daily Mail report cited a publicist saying that Robbie would be paid around USD 1 million (INR 8 crore approx.) over a period of two years as part of her ambassadorship.

 Margot Robbie’s production company